There are benefits to long term letting and short term letting. Factotum’s flexible approach allows you to rent when it suits you.

 What is a Long Term Let?

 A long term let is a rental agreement that lasts for at least six months.
-It is regularly termed a Short Assured Tenancy (SAT) and only applies to individuals.
-It must be for at least six months up to a maximum of 20 years.
+If the tenancy began before 1st December 2017, it is regularly termed a Short Assured Tenancy (SAT) and only applies to individuals.
+A SAT must be for at least six months up to a maximum of 20 years.
+All new tenancies, beginning on or after 1st December 2017 are a Private Rented Tenancy (PRT).
+They have no initial period (the tenant can give 28 days notice at any time) and there is no end date.
+The tenant has occupancy rights unless they break the terms of the tenancy or the landlord wishes to sell or live in the property themselves.

 What are the benefits of Long Term letting?